sdavidliu/ROLCC-Youth/README.md

 - TableView of a couple of Sunday Worship & Sermons
 - Listen on the go wherever you are

+### Gallery (NEW)
+- Shows CollectionView of photo albums from different events
+- Swipe through the photos and double tap to zoom in

 ### Contact
 - Contact information for leaders in Youth and JH Ministry
 - Links to social media sites and more info about ROLCC